galaxy-synbiocad/rpExtractSink/README.md

-# Galaxy rpCofactors
+# Galaxy rpExtractSink

-Galaxy tool that reads the output of RP2paths (link to the project), parses it, and adds the missing cofactors from mono-component reactions compared with the original reactions from wich the reaction rule is generated from.
-The output of the tool is a tar.xz file with each generated pathways (and sub-pathways) generated into an individual SBML files.
+REST service version.
+Tool that takes for input an SBML file, uses the MIRIAM annotations to extract the cross-references and finds the InChI structure.
+The output a CSV file that is RetroPath2.0 friendly input as a sink.

 ## Getting Started